haseeb-cb/fundamentals-of-gis/Content/4_theory.md

 - **Cross**: Returns 1 (true) if the supplied geometries have some, but not all, interior points in common and the actual crossing is of a lower dimension than the highest supplied geometry.
 For example, a line crossing a polygon will cross as a line (true).
 Two lines crossing will cross as a point (true).
 Two polygons cross as a polygon (false).
 In the picture, no circles will be returned.

 # Time to get your hands dirty!
-Move on to the 4th exercise to apply this new knowledge
+Move on to the [4th exercise](https://github.com/rowan8k/fundamentals-of-gis/blob/master/Content/4_Exercise.md) to apply this new knowledge

 [^1]:http://gsp.humboldt.edu/olm/Lessons/GIS/06%20Vector%20Analysis%20Attributes/001_IntroOverlayAndBuffer21.html
 [^2]: https://saylordotorg.github.io/text_essentials-of-geographic-information-systems/s11-02-multiple-layer-analysis.html
 [^3]: https://docs.qgis.org/3.28/en/docs/user_manual/processing_algs/algs_include.html

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzMzMzQ5NTg5LDE5OTEyNTcyODMsMTE5NT
-YxMjc2MCwtMTkzNTU5NzM5OCwxMTE5NzAwMzc4LDE2MzQxMjky
-MjEsLTExMzU2NjI3NTYsLTE2NzI5MDY5NjYsMTYzNjU5MjcxNy
-wxNjI5Nzk1NDkzLDEyMjc2MzA3NzQsNzMwOTk4MTE2XX0=
+eyJoaXN0b3J5IjpbLTE3NjkwNTY5MzMsMzMzMzQ5NTg5LDE5OT
+EyNTcyODMsMTE5NTYxMjc2MCwtMTkzNTU5NzM5OCwxMTE5NzAw
+Mzc4LDE2MzQxMjkyMjEsLTExMzU2NjI3NTYsLTE2NzI5MDY5Nj
+YsMTYzNjU5MjcxNywxNjI5Nzk1NDkzLDEyMjc2MzA3NzQsNzMw
+OTk4MTE2XX0=
 -->